 Tang and Alger (2015) Homer protein-metabotropic glutamate receptor binding regulates endocannabinoid signaling and affects hyperexcitability in a mouse model of fragile X syndrome.
 J Neurosci 35 3938 PMID: 25740522

 Do you know of a great paper that uses SR 141716A from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area